gavinln/blog-site/README.md

     cd blog-site
     ```

-2. Create a new post Run the server
+2. Create a new post
     ```
     hugo new post/scikit-pca-iris.md
     ```